 There are two conditions that must be met by the claimant, or each of the joint claimants, for a transitional SDP element to be included in the calculation of the UC award.

-The first condition is that the UC award was not made as a consequence of the claimant becoming a member of a couple with someone already entitled to a UC award.3In which case, the couple are treated as having made a claim under reg 9(8) Universal Credit, Personal Independence Payment, Jobseeker’s Allowance and Employment and Support Allowance (Claims and Payments) Regulations 2013, No.380 (‘UC Regs 2013’).
+3In which case, the couple are treated as having made a claim under reg 9(8) Universal Credit, Personal Independence Payment, Jobseeker’s Allowance and Employment and Support Allowance (Claims and Payments) Regulations 2013, No.380 (‘UC Regs 2013’).The second condition is that the claimant must:

-have been entitled (or been part of a couple where one member was entitled) to an award of income support (IS), income-based jobseeker’s allowance (JSA) or income-related employment and support allowance (ESA) that included an SDP within the period of a month preceding the first
+•have been entitled (or been part of a couple where one member was entitled) to an award of income support (IS), income-based jobseeker’s allowance (JSA) or income-related employment and support allowance (ESA) that included an SDP within the period of a month preceding the first

 day on which s/he became entitled to UC;